 - Upon receipt of the instructor's written response, if the student is not satisfied with the resolution, the student may appeal within 14 days, in writing, to the Program Chair responsible for the course in question.
-The Program Chair will review the matter and then provide a written decision to the student. - 2) Upon receipt of the Program Chair's written response, if the student is not satisfied with the resolution, the student may appeal within 14 days, in writing, to the Vice President of Student Affairs/Dean of Students regarding the course in question and include all materials submitted to and received by the Instructor and Program Chair.
-The Vice President of Student Affairs/Dean of Students will review the matter and then provide a written decision to the student. - 3) The final level of appeal is to the University Provost.
-If the student is not satisfied with the Vice President of Student Affairs/Dean of Students decision, the student may submit, within 14 days of receipt of the Vice President of Student Affairs/Dean of Students decision, all of the above materials, along with an explanation of the reason for the student's dissatisfaction with the decision, to the Provost.
-The Provost will review the action and render a final decision.
+The Program Chair will review the matter and then provide a written decision to the student. - 2) Upon receipt of the Program Chair's written response, if the student is not satisfied with the resolution, the student may appeal within 14 days, in writing, to the University Provost regarding the course in question and include all materials submitted to and received by the Instructor and Program Chair, along with an explanation of the reason for the student's dissatisfaction with the decision.
+The Provost will review the action and render a written decision.
+This is the final appeal.

 The Academic Integrity process is stated on the initial violation form.
 Students may accept or appeal the charges.
 In the case of appeal, they present the written appeal to the Vice President of Student Affairs/Dean of Students who will make the final determination on the appeal.
 When a student has a concern about a faculty member or the management of a classroom, please make an appointment with the Program Chair, the Vice President of Student Affairs/Dean of Students, or the Provost.

 Report these complaints to: Ryan Alcantara, Vice President of Student Affairs/Dean of Students, (310) 303-7254, RAlcantara@MarymountCalifornia.edu